-Florida Recount Deadline Approaches; Scott Calls On Nelson To Concede
+Scott Remains In The Lead As Florida Recount Ends, Nelson Plans Press Conference

-After two recounts, and a deluge of lawsuits and loaded political rhetoric, the 12 day election marathon in Florida seems to be nearing its close.
+After two recounts, a deluge of lawsuits and loaded political rhetoric, the 12-day election marathon in Florida is finally drawing to a close.

+According to official results from the Florida Division of Elections final tally of the results, Florida Gov. Rick Scott leads Democratic Sen. Bill Nelson in the contested Senate race.
+Scott's lead narrowed slightly to about 10,000 votes but it was not enough to close the gap in the race.
+Nelson has scheduled a press conference this afternoon where he is expected to discuss his political future.

-Official results are due to Secretary of State Ken Detzner's office from all of Florida's 67 counties no later than noon Sunday.
-About an hour before that deadline, Broward County, which has been one of two counties at the epicenter of the state's recount drama, announced it had completed its recount and submitted the results.
+Official results were due to Secretary of State Ken Detzner's office from Florida's 67 counties at noon on Sunday.
+About an hour before that deadline, Broward County, which has been one of two counties at the epicenter of the state's recount drama, announced that it had completed its recount and submitted the results.

-Democratic nominee for governor Andrew Gillum conceded Saturday night, and all eyes are now on Democratic incumbent Sen. Bill Nelson.
-He trails the Republican nominee, current governor Rick Scott, by more than 12,000 votes and the results of last week's machine recount actually slightly widened the margin in that race.

-Because the margin between Nelson and Scott was less than a quarter of a percentage point after that first recount, state law mandated a hand count of ballots that a machine could not clearly make a reading on, either because the race was left blank or because there were other markings that made the ballot unclear.
+Because the margin between Nelson and Scott was less than a quarter of a percentage point after the first recount, state law mandated a hand count of ballots that a machine could not make a clear reading on, either because the race was left blank or because there were other markings that made the ballot unclear.

-When county election officials turn in results today, they will reflect those recounted totals, as well as ballots received by military and overseas voters.
+The results turned in by county election officials on Sunday will reflect those recounted totals, as well as ballots received from military and overseas voters.
 As long as ballots from abroad were postmarked before Nov.
 6, they will be counted if they were received by county officials by Friday.

 The Scott campaign has been calling daily on Nelson to concede.
 In a show of confidence, Scott attended an orientation in Washington last week for incoming senators.

-In a statement issued Sunday, the Scott campaign said Nelson has a choice: "Be remembered as the statesman who graciously conceded after 42-years of public service...or be remembered as the sore loser who refused to face the people he served."
+In a statement issued Sunday, the Scott campaign said Nelson has a choice: "Be remembered as the statesman who graciously conceded after 42-years of public service ... or be remembered as the sore loser who refused to face the people he served."

+The Democratic nominee for governor, Andrew Gillum, conceded Saturday night after concluding his own recount would not sufficiently close the gap with his opponent, Republican Ron DeSantis.

-In his concession on Saturday, Gillum referenced the tangle of election administration issues that these midterms uncovered, 18 years after the state first came under harsh scrutiny for the 2000 presidential election, in his own concession Saturday.
+In his concession on Saturday, Gillum referenced the tangle of election administration issues that these midterms uncovered, 18 years after the state first came under harsh scrutiny for the 2000 presidential election.

 "We're going to everything that we can to make sure that over the coming weeks and over the coming months that we do what we can to perfect our electoral system," Gillum said.
 "We need to update Florida's elections system and bring it into the 21st century."